-The production area is located in the federal state of Rhineland-Palatinate in Germany.
-The vineyards cover 23,554 hectares, making it the second largest German wine-growing region after Rheinhessen.
+The wine-growing region is located in the federal state of Rhineland-Palatinate in Germany.
+The vineyards cover 23,554 hectares of vineyards, making it the second largest German growing region after Rheinhessen.
 Until 1995 it was called Rheinpfalz, the current name (lat.
 Palatium = palace) derives from the Palatines of the Holy Roman Empire, who resided in the city of Heidelberg from the 13th to the middle of the 18th century.
-The first evidence of viticulture can be found in Celtic graves as early as 550 BC, long before the Romans, in Laumersheim and Bad Dürkheim.
-After the retreat of the Romans from this area, viticulture was revived in the 7th century with the advent of the monasteries.
-In the 8th century more than a hundred wine-growing villages are already mentioned.
-In the 12th and 13th century the first vineyard names appeared in this area, some of which have been preserved in the individual vineyard names until today.
+There is first evidence of viticulture long before the Romans in Celtic graves as early as 550 BC, which were found in Laumersheim and Bad Dürkheim.
+After the Romans withdrew from the area, viticulture was revived in the 7th century with the rise of the monasteries.
+In the 8th century, more than a hundred wine-growing villages are already mentioned.
+In the 12th and 13th centuries, the first vineyard names appeared in this area, some of which have been preserved in the individual vineyard names to this day.